koltrakak-learning-repos/CV_learning_repo/image_filtering/asd.md

     - se invece prendo un kernel grande potrei includere dei pixel associati ad altre entità nella scena con intensità diverse da p; e quindi otterrò un intensità risultate divers (blur)
 - c'è un tradeoff sulla dimensione del kernel per spatial filtering

+## Mean filter

 The Mean Filter is an LTE operator as it can be described by a kernel, and applied as a convolution

 - tuttavia, non applichiamo un mean filter come convoluzione
 - non c'è bisogno di fare tutte le divisioni, è sufficente sommare e fare una divisione alla fine (media)
 - applying the mean filter as a convolution would require 9 MAD, fare la media invece necessita di 9 somme e una divisione

+blurring is caused by pixels in the neighbour with different intensity, being averaged into the central one

 the mean filter is the fastest denoiser

 - even though it blurs, if the application doesn't mind, it can be very useful

 anche nelle immagine c'è il concetto di frequenze (sia verticali che orizzontali)

+**NB**: Il mean filter può essere visto da due punti di vista

+- denoising
+- semplificazione dell'immagine tramite **smoothing**
+  - a causa del blur i dettagli piccolini vengono eliminati, questo può essere un bene
+  - in altre parole il mean filter diminuisce anche il livello di dettaglio dell'immagine lasciando solo large scale objects

+**NB**: a volte un livello di dettaglio troppo alto potrebbe essere fastidioso per algoritmi di image processing

+## Gaussian filter

+the gaussian filter is the filter such that:

+- h(x,y) = G(x, y)
+- il filtro che ha come impulse response function una gaussiana 2d
+- proprietà interessante è la circular simmetry

+### practical implementation

+nel mean filter i pesi del kernel sono uniformi

+nel gaussian filter i pesi del kernel sono distribuiti come la gaussiana 2d

+- near 0 sui bordi
+- big numbers nel centro
+- immagino che anche qui la simmetria circolare si noti

+gaussian filter causes less blur because of its distribution in the kernel

+The discrete Gaussian kernel can be obtained by sampling the corresponding continuous function, which is however of infinite extent.

+- To capture the whole function i would need to choose a kernel of infinite size
+- we definetly can't do that

+A finite size must therefore be properly chosen.

+- the bigger the filter the better the approximation of the gaussian
+- the smaller the filter the less computation

+We should pick as many samples as needed (vogliamo sample !~ 0)

+- questo dipende dalla deviazione standard della gaussiana
+  - se la deviazione standard è alta -> la gaussiana è schiacciata -> devo prendere più samples
+  - se la deviazione standard è bassa -> la gaussiana è secca -> devo prendere meno samples
+- sigma è il parametro che regola lo smoothing
+  - larger sigma = more smoothing

+As the interval [-3sigma, +3sigma] captures 99% of the area (“energy”) of the Gaussian function

+A typical rule-of-thumb dictates taking a (2k+1)×(2k+1) kernel with: k = lower(3*sigma)

+**NB**: di nuovo valgono le considerazioni su smoothing e semplificazione dell'immagine

+**NB**: it can be proved that gaussian filtering is the only kind of filtering that doesn't introduce artifacts (something that wasn't present in the original image)

+- for this reason it's the main tool for processing images at various kinds of detail
+  - variando il livello di smoothness con sigma non introduciamo comunque artifatti

+# Impulse noise (salt & pepper noise)

+al contrario di gaussian noise, qua abbiamo molti pixel senza rumore

+inoltre qua la corruzione causata dal rumore o è totale o è assente; al contrario del caso gaussiano che corrompe con un rumore piccolino

+- noise has created outliars (pixels that are totally different from the others)

+Il Gaussian noise modella il rumore cumulativo di tutte le sorgenti di rumore nel processo di acquisizione dell'immagine

+quand'è che un immagine può essere corrotta da impulse noise invece?

+- quando alcuni sensori nella camera sono rotti
+- quando l'immagine viene trasmessa su un canale rumoroso
+- oppure anche quando l'immagine che stiamo cercando di processare non è un'immagine vera e propria ma piuttosto un risultato di una computazione intermedia
+  - vedi disparity map in stereo matching
+  - se sbaglio a matchare due pixel ottengo una disparity strana che è un outliar

+Come si rimuove l'impulse noise?

+linear filters di qualsiasi tipo non funzionano

+- con mean filter spargiamo gli outliar across an area rendendoli meno evidenti
+- con gaussian piu o meno la stesssa cosa

+## Median Filter

+Per eliminare impulse noise l'idea è buttar via il pixel che è outliar e sostituirlo con uno che non lo è

+la domanda diventa quindi come facciamo a riconoscere che un pixel è un outliar?

+con median filter scegliamo la mediana dell'intorno (dopo sort)

+- outliars are never in the middle

+This is NOT a linear operator

+- this means that this filter doesn't apply any convolutions (d'altronde non stiamo facendo delle MAD, stiamo facendo delle mediane)

+The median preserves edges better than mean/gaussian filters

+The median filter however doesn't work well with gaussian noise

+### What if i have an image with both gaussian noise and impulse noise

+we first get rid of outliars with a median filter

+- this way we're substituing an outliar with another pixel subject to gaussian noise

+after that we eliminate gaussian noise with a gaussian/mean filter

+# gaussian denoisers that preserve edges

+## Bilateral filter

+now i want a filter that denoises like a gaussian filter but without blurring

+A gaussian filter considers bright pixels while the pixel we're computing the new value for is dark

+- when i'm close to an edge i mix together bright and dark pixels

+we would like a weight function that adapts to the kind of neighbour we're within

+- when we're on a uniform region we would like a full gaussian
+- wehn we're near an edge we want to consider only the pixels in the neighbour with a similar intensity

+A bilateral filter weighs nieghbours highly considering

+- distance from the center
+- intensity difference
+- this filter weighs highly pixels that are near the center and close in intensity to the one we're computing a new value for

+Facciamo di nuovo una somma pesata dell'intensità di un intorno

+- stavolta però per i pesi non campioniamo una singola gaussiana
+- Usiamo due gaussiane
+  - una che decresce con spatial distance
+  - l'altra che decresce con intensity distance
+- abbiamo anche un termine che mi normalizza dividendo ogni peso con la somma di tutti i pesi dell'intorno
+  - this way all the weights sum up to one and are all between 0 and 1
+  - filters with this property are said to have **unitary gain**
+  - this is means that in an area the average intensity doesn't change (in an uniform area the intensity doesn't grow or shrink)

+A gaussian filter considers only distance from the center

+A bilateral filter is more computationally expensive than a gaussian filter because we have to compute the weights

+- way slower than the gaussian filter

+## Non-local means filter

+I can calculate a new intensity for a pixel considering every other pixel in the image

+- again we use weights to

+we can weigh more, pixels that have a similar neighbourhood to the one that we're trying to compute a new value for

+- the idea is that we want to weigh more pixel that are part of the same surface of the given one

+Questo filtro ha come vantaggio la possibilità di considerare molti pixel per fare denoising

+- per la legge dei grandi numeri questo ci permette di avvicinarci alla media di zero della distribuzione del rumore

+considerare tutta l'immagine però è crazy slow

+- per questo motivo aggiungiamo un ulteriore parametro che definisce la regione dell'immagine in cui andiamo a guardare